China eyes expanded business ties with Eastern Europe amid EU concerns | Malay Mail

 Li, whose country needs the European Union's support in its trade battles with US President Donald Trump, has been careful to stress China's support for European integration and rules in trade and procurement.

 “The 16+1 cooperation is by no means a geo-political platform.
-Some may say such cooperation may separate the EU, but this is not true,” Li told a joint news conference on Friday with the summit host, Bulgarian Prime Minister Boyko Borissov.
+Some may say such cooperation may separate the EU, but this is not true,” Li told a joint news conference yesterday with the summit host, Bulgarian Prime Minister Boyko Borissov.

 “We hope that through our cooperation we will improve the development of all countries involved and help them better integrate into the European integration's process,” said Li, who will travel on to Germany from Bulgaria after the summit.